Motivesoft/mcd/README.md

 Yes, it would be easy enough to do this in a batch or command file, or by some other method, but it seemed like a nice easy gadget that someone might get some use from.

 # Notes
-1. This will be a basic C++ application written using Visual Studio
-1. This will be written for wide character sets (`wchar_t`, rather than `char`), but should be fairly easy to convert back to a non-wide version
-1. Syntactically, the utility will work like `cd` but of course you change that that by copying this code and making you own version
+1. Syntactically, the utility will work like `md` and `cd` but of course you change that that by copying this code and making you own version
-1. Built executables will be provided as a GitHub Release
-1. The best usage is to put the appropriate executable into a utilities folder that is on your command prompt path so that you can run it just as simply as you can use the built in `cd` and `md` commands.
+1. The best usage is to put the command file (batch file) into a utilities folder that is on your command prompt path so that you can run it just as simply as you can use the built in `cd` and `md` commands.

 # Information
 Displays the name of or changes the current directory.
 If the directory doesn't exist, it is created.